-Identity is an integral part of citizens when it comes to ownership over their (self-sovereign) identity.
+The identity is an integral part of citizens when it comes to ownership over their (self-sovereign) identity.
 Integration of their legally valid government document in a self-sovereign manner introduces various new opportunities.
 One of these purposes is the authentication of online institutions.
 The owner controls the exchange of its own information to organizations instead of the conventional governmental authentication that blindly transfers every piece of information.
 Authentication can only serve its purpose if the information within the selfsovereign identity is authentic.
 IRMA, application mentioned in Section III, achieves authenticity by fetching the attributes from the government's central servers once.
 This is not a suitable option in our system as we desperately want to eliminate the use of central servers.
 Every (adultery) citizen is obliged to possess a physical government-issued travel document in the form of a passport or identity card.
 These documents contain (visually) the exact same identity information in the machine-readable zone (MRZ) as on the government's servers.
 The identity document onboarding process is executed in two consecutive steps.
 The first step consists of scanning the MRZ zone of the document using the camera of the phone, see Figure 3a.
 A combination of AI and check digits embedded in the MRZ zone ensure that the required attributes for the second step are valid.
-These attributes are saved on the phone after a successful scan.
-The second step is executed in combination with the built-in biometric chip and the NFC chip of the phone.
-This step is extremely important as it proves the authenticity of the document in digital form.
-Without this validation step, there is no way to determine the correctness of these attributes.
-The phone has to be placed with its back to the document to make contact, see Figure 3b.
-The chip communicates with the NFC chip to fetch all attributes digitally from the document.
-Before these attributes can be transferred to the phone, a connection has to be established.
-Authentication requires three attributes (document number, date of birth, and date of expiry).
-If these attributes are valid, the chip successfully opened a connection, followed by the exchange of the document attributes to the receiving phone.
-The application saves all document attributes on the phone and is ready to add the SSI.
-This process is deemed authentic
+These attributes are stored on the phone after a successful scan.
+The second step is executed in combination